Pages

 Transfer syntax sets exactly three things that are required in order to parse the serialized DICOM object:

-1. If VR's are explicit, i.e. if the data type code of every element should be serialized or it will be implicitly deduced from the element tag (see the post on DICOM Elements
+1. Explicit/Implicit VR: If VR's are explicit, i.e. if the data type code of every element should be serialized or it will be implicitly deduced from the element tag (see the post on DICOM Elements

-2. The order that bytes of multi-byte data types are serialized.
+2. Big/Little Endian: The order that bytes of multi-byte data types are serialized.
 For example, if we have an element with unsigned short data type (the Value Representation, VR, is US) than which byte of the two is the first byte written to the buffer and which is the second.

-Most DICOM toolkits, and RZDCX is not different, handle the first two items on this list for you and automatically change the byte order and inserts or removed the VR codes for you.
+Most DICOM toolkits, and MODALIZER-SDK is not different, handle the first two items on this list for you and automatically change the byte order and inserts or removed the VR codes for you.
 But there are cases when this multitude of choises (and don't ask why do we need three serialization syntaxes, instead read the second post in this series) causes problems.

 I'm going to leave compression for a later chapter but in short, DICOM defines many compressed transfer syntaxes, that are simply the compressed image stream encapsulated into the pixel data element of the DICOM object so one can actually open a DICOM file with a binary editor, locate the pixel data element (7FE0,0010), cut out the value, save it as a jpeg file, double click it and see it.
 Maybe we'll do it together when talking about compression.